Vulnerable Sector Searches

 Does requiring fingerprinting mean I have a pardoned offence?

-No. It It means the results are 'inconclusive'` based on the name, date of birth and gender search against the pardoned sex offender database.
+No. It means the results are 'inconclusive'` based on the name, date of birth and gender search against the pardoned sex offender database.

 What does fingerprinting cost?

-How are the vulnerable sector verifications processed?
+How are the vulnerable sector searches processed?

 A name-based vulnerable sector record search (using the pardoned sex offender database) will be conducted on all individuals in a position of trust who will be dealing with the vulnerable sector.
 This record search must be performed by the police service at the local jurisdiction where the applicant resides.